Does Anointing of the Sick

 We need ALL of the sacraments of the "last rites" and their combined grace to help move our souls into obtaining a truly humble contrite heart, at the moment of death, so we can accept God's saving mercy and Live.
 This is very important.
 Eternity is forever!

-With that said, the Catechism of the Catholic Church, which provides us with the teachings of the faith Christ gave us as the Way to Eternal Life, has grown in wisdom since the beginning of Christianity.
+With that said, the Catechism of the Catholic Church, which provides us with the teachings of the faith Christ gave us as the Way to Eternal Life, has grown in wisdom since the beginning of Christianity and continues to grow.
 God has not given all wisdom of the faith at any one time in history, and has intentionally held back some truths until He finds fit to enlighten our understanding.

 The entire Word is a beautiful story of God’s revelation to man of His truths over time and that revelation is still expanding with the passing of time.
 Through divine revelation, we have seen the faith grow in understanding of its fantastic mysteries.
-Wonderfully, each version of the Catechism compliments the others and helps us to understand the faith more clearly.
+Wonderfully, each version of the Catechism (authored by the saints) compliments the others and helps us to understand the faith more clearly.

 However, if we find the most current Catechism has a fact of the faith that has grown into a broader understanding of God’s truth, we confer to the most recent Catechism’s directions to follow.
 Even though the Catechism of the Counsel of Trent says both penance and the Eucharist need to be administered before the sacrament of the sick.
 Pope St. John Paul II, who authored the current Catechism, was enlightened to the necessity of having the Eucharist administered (if possible) as the last sacrament to be received in the “last rites.”